How to teach evidence-based clinical practice to clinicians.

-This paper addresses a model of clinical practice that encompasses clinical relationships and choices as well as the use of clinical research.
-It integrates concepts borrowed from narrative medicine with the results of a competency-based assessment project.
+This paper addresses the SIMPLE model, a model that integrates concepts borrowed from narrative medicine with the results of a competency-based assessment project.
 The SIMPLE model defines 3 sub-categories of Problem (utility, performance and likelihood) leading to shared Actions, Choices and Targets (PACT) as a bridge between relational and information literacy fields.
 The enabling skill ‘ask’ and the “Patients, Interventions, Comparisons, Outcomes” (PICO) format, are applied uniformly across these categories.

 The marriage of evidence and narrative: scientific nurturance within clinical practice.